WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 > 1.6.0
 ```

-The `wp-env` script is used to create a Docker WordPress environment, to start use:
+The `wp-env` script is used to create a Docker WordPress environment, to use start from your plugin directory—if you are following the create block tutorial, this would be in the generated directory.

 ```sh
 wp-env start